10 Things to Do Indoors in Wine Country This Winter

 The Green Music Center

 Opened in late 2012 at Sonoma State University, this is still one of the hottest tickets in town for a long list of remarkable performers.
 The state-of-the-art theater, concert hall, and lawn performance space brings to life such stars as The Silk Road Ensemble, Lyle Lovett, and Philharmonia Baroque.
 There's an on-site restaurant with white cloth service, and you've got to love that the center has a recital hall named after the Peanuts character Schroeder in honor of Jeannie and Charles M. Schulz's contributions to the university and ties to the community.

-There’s a treasure trove of shopping, wine tasting, and dining at this 12.5-acre, $23.5 million culinary and artisan center set in a former apple cannery property at the southeastern entrance to Sebastopol.
-Can you say zazu kitchen + farm, from chef/owner/Next Iron Chef contender Duskie Estes and her husband/butcher John Stewart?
-How about Woodfour Brewing Company, an on-site brewery and gastropub with delights like maitake mushrooms dressed in 63° farm egg, purple barley, and black garlic soubise, or braised pork belly with sunchoke, Asian pear, sunflower, and pickled mustard?
-Tamarind brings boutique women’s clothing, there are several artisan wine tasting rooms, Taylor Maid Farms coffee roastery, Spirit Works Distillery for handcrafted gin and whiskey, and so much more.
+There's a treasure trove of shopping, wine tasting, and dining at this 12.5-acre, $23.5 million culinary and artisan center set in a former apple cannery property at the southeastern entrance to Sebastopol.
+There's Woodfour Brewing Company, an on-site brewery and gastropub with delights like maitake mushrooms dressed in 63° farm egg, purple barley, and black garlic soubise, or braised pork belly with sunchoke, Asian pear, sunflower, and pickled mustard.
+Discover Tamarind with boutique women's clothing, several artisan wine tasting rooms, Taylor Lane Organic Coffee, Spirit Works Distillery for handcrafted gin and whiskey, and so much more.